 Non-executive directors have the right to confer at any time without management present, such right being included in the directors' letters of appointment.

 AMENDMENT OF THE CHARTER

-The Board will review this Charter on a bi-annual basis or as required.
+The Board will review this Charter every two years or as required.